 As the Allies advanced into Germany during World War II, their objectives included taking over towns and cities and keeping up the advance to Berlin.
 The 1st Infantry Division had participated in many engagements during the war, including North Africa, Sicily and D-Day, as well as the battles for Normandy, Aachen, Germany, the Huertgen Forest, and the Battle of the Bulge.
-By March 1945, as the Allies continued their march into the heart of Germany and "I was excited to find accounts of African American and white infantry soldiers fighting together in Germany late in World War II.
-These sources further explain the contributions and sacrifices of African American soldiers to the effort to defeat Hitler, while also leading to changes in the U.S. government's views about segregation." -Donald Z. Davis Davis teaches at Washington High School in Chicago, Illinois.

-crossed the Rhine River at the Remagen bridgehead, many combat units required replacements to remain effective.
+By March 1945, as the Allies continued their march into the heart of Germany and crossed the Rhine River at the Remagen bridgehead, many combat units required replacements to remain effective.
 The 18th Infantry Regiment of the 1st Infantry Division is one such example.
 Henri-Chapelle American Cemetery is the final resting place for many men, like Private First Class Edward E. Elewizcz from the 1st Infantry Division, who gave their life fighting to cross the Rhine into Germany.